ThatSquidKid/Nokocord/README.md

 # Vesktop

-Vesktop is a custom Discord desktop app
+Nokocord is a custom Discord desktop app, modded from VeskTop

 **Main features**:
 - Vencord preinstalled